 Luke Rudberg, CSCS, was previously a sports performance coach in Southern Minnesota at Ignition Fitness and Sports as well as at Bethany Lutheran College for the Men’s Basketball team.
 Before that, he interned at Minnesota State University.
 He received his Bachelor of Arts (BA) in Exercise Physiology & Minor in Coaching from Gustavus Adolphus College and is an avid martial artist having studied arts such as Brazilian Jiu Jitsu, Muay Thai, Boxing and Kuk Sool Won.

 Matthew Merrick, USAW, ACSM, was formerly a performance coach in Southern Minnesota at Ignition Fitness and Sports.
-Moved from the Iron Range, Hibbing, to Mankato five Years ago where he went to graduate from Minnesota State, Mankato with Bachelor of Science in Exercise Science.
-He has worked with high school athletes, college and professionals in most sporting events.
-Experience Martial Artist in MMA, Karate, Kickboxing, Muay Thai, Brazilian Jiu Jitsu and Wrestling.
+Matt moved to Mankato five years ago, where he went on to graduate from Minnesota State, Mankato with a Bachelor of Science degree in Exercise Science.
+Matt has worked with high school, collegiate and professional athletes from a variety of sports.
+He has experience in martial artist, MMA, karate, kickboxing, Muay Thai, Brazilian Jiu Jitsu and wrestling.

 Michael Gulenchyn ATC, ATL, CSCS completed his undergraduate degree at the University of Wisconsin – Eau Claire and became a board certified athletic trainer.
 He is also a Certified Strength and Conditioning Specialist with the National Strength and Conditioning Association.
 Mike has worked in the sports medicine field to inspire athletes at all levels in a variety of sports.
 He believes that a combination of performance development, prevention and recovery are all important elements in the overall success of an athlete.
 He is currently the athletic trainer and sports performance coach for the USA National Curling team.